alcastic/sketches/go-pipelines.md

 }
 ```

-Previous code just initializes our pipeline once.
-However, with bash processing we have introduced a new drawback, now all the elements have to be processed entirely for each stage before obtaining the final results.
+However, bash processing introduce a new drawback and now all the elements have to be processed entirely by each stage before getting the final results.